top of page

 TIRE PROGRAM

 The Solid Waste District operates the Used Tire Collection program for Benton County.
 The Arkansas Used Tire Recycling and Accountability Program governs everyone who purchases or sells tires.
-The law was adopted by the State Legislature as Act 317 of 2017 which created numerous changes to the State law regarding management and fees of used tires.
-The primary goal of the new tire program is to recycle or put to beneficial use as many used tires as possible.

 Arkansas Pollution Control and Ecology (PC&E) Commission adopted Regulation 36 which implements the law and establishes procedures for everyone to follow.